Lonestar137/gcpfm/README.md

 GCPFM attempts to speed up navigating buckets in GCP by providing a fast and intuitive TUI.
 Users can quickly open a GCP bucket and start browsing the bucket using the built-in fuzzy finder.
 GCPFM handles background updates so you don't have to wait for GCP to update the bucket taxonomy when you or someone makes a change.

+## Future features

+- Folder taxonomy schema validation using a YAML file.

 ## Installation

 Coming soon!